 Submitting an "end date" is required in order for the Department to have accurate data when submitting federal reports.
-A change will automatically be made in the screening information when a client enters a nursing facility or swing-bed unit.

 Standards for Qualified Service Provider(s) 525-05-45 (Revised 5/1/16 ML #3471)

 Provider Enrollment

 The purpose of Provider Enrollment is to ensure that Qualified Service Providers meet the standards and qualifications set by the Department of Human Services and Federal Regulations for providing services to eligible Home and Community Based Service recipients.